Image

 If any of these requirements were not met, we can challenge the BAC results, which could lead to the dismissal of your suspension.
 Our team of Washington County, MO DWI experts has a proven track record of helping clients throughout Missouri keep their licenses.

-Appealing the Decision of a Washington County, MO DWI Administrative Hearing
+How to Appeal a Washington County, MO DWI Administrative Hearing Decision

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Washington County, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Washington County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Washington County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Washington County, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Washington County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Washington County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Washington County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Washington County, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Washington County, MO DWI/DUI attorneys to present a stronger defense.

 DWI Administrative Hearing Lawyer in Washington County, MO | DWI Attorney Washington County, MO | Combs Waterkotte

-When you hire a Combs Waterkotte Washington County, MO DWI administrative hearing lawyer, you’re not just hiring the ideal DWI administrative hearing lawyer lawyer in Washington County, MO and beyond – you’re protecting your license, your rights, your freedom, and your future.
-Along with knowledgeable DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for residents in Washington County and beyond:
+If you partner with a Combs Waterkotte Washington County, MO DWI administrative hearing lawyer, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in and around Washington County, MO – you’re safeguarding your license, your rights, your freedom, and your future.
+Along with esteemed DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in Washington County and beyond:

-Act Now—Speak with a Washington County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges
+Time is Running Out—Get a Washington County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges

 A DWI/DUI arrest in Washington County, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
 Act fast to hire a Washington County, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.